dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api/new-tracker.md

   |**Tracker Notification**|**X**| Tracker updates can trigger notifications.
 Updates which trigger notifications are **enrollment**, **event update**, **event or enrollment completion**. |
   |**ProgramRule Notification**|**X**| Notifications can also be the result of certain program rule execution.
 Note that these notifications are part of rule effects which are created as a result of rule-engine exeuciton in pre-validation phase.|

   * There are certain configurations which can control execution of side effects. `skipSideEffects` flag can be set in `TrackerImportParams` to entirely skip side-effects.
+This can be used to slightly increase the performance of the overall import or to perform some system troubleshooting.

 ### Assign user to events